 First base is the only base that you cannot fake a throw to without stepping off the rubber first.
 If you make a move towards first – you have to throw to first.
 Any time that a pitcher steps off the rubber, they can throw or fake a throw to any base.
 However, the pitcher cannot fake a pickoff move to first.

 In addition to first base, pitchers cannot make a fake move to a base that is not occupied by a runner.
-For example, if there is a runner on first, the pitcher cannot fake a throw to third and then try and pick the runner off at first.
-This would be considered a balk.
-However, if there is a runner on first and third, and the pitcher fakes a throw to third and then attempts to pickoff the runner on first – that is a legal move.
+For example, if there is a runner on first, the pitcher cannot fake a throw to third and then try to pick the runner off at first.
+This would be considered a Balk.

 In the windup, pitchers cannot start their delivery off the rubber, It must begin with contact on the rubber.
 You cannot make a pitch without contact with the rubber.

 Illegal pitches are also considered Balks.
 These can occur whether there is a runner on base or not.

 If there is no runner on base, then the pitch is counted as a Balk.
 Illegal pitches can be quick pitches, pitches with an altered delivery style, pitches where the pitching motion is performed but the pitch isn’t delivered, standing on the mound without the ball, or starting a pitch when the catcher is not in the catcher’s box.